-Renting an apartment can be convenient, yet it comes with particular challenges.
-You want to decorate it according to your taste and make it feel like home, but all the restrictions and limitations can make it difficult.
+Rental units come with particular challenges.
+You’d love to decorate your apartment according to your taste and make it feel like home, but all the restrictions and limitations can make it difficult.

-One of the most frustrating things about living in a rental unit is not being able to drill holes in the walls.
-Hanging curtains or artwork might seem especially problematic — but don’t get discouraged — you can hang curtains in an apartment!
+One of the most frustrating things about living in a rental is not being able to drill holes in the walls for curtains or artwork.
+But don’t get discouraged — you can hang curtains in an apartment!

-Luckily, there are simple and affordable solutions you can use to put up curtains without damaging your walls.
+There are simple and affordable solutions you can use to put up curtains without damaging your walls.
 Learn how to hang curtains in an apartment and salvage your security deposit:

 How To Hang Curtains in an Apartment

 Check out five ways to hang curtains in a rental apartment without drilling or damaging your wall!

 If you have lightweight curtains, Command Hooks can be a perfect solution for you.

 They’re affordable, easy-to-apply and come in many shapes and sizes.
 Larger hooks can hold up a rod, and smaller ones are good for holding up curtains with clips.

 Additionally, you can use them to attach almost anything to the wall, from pictures to shelves.